Spanish and Portuguese

 Special Requirements for the Ph.D.
 Degree

-The department requires two years of course work, sixteen term courses, a grade of Honors in at least two of these courses each year, and a minimum grade average of High Pass.
-Course work includes two required courses, SPAN 500, History of the Spanish Language, and SPAN 790, Methodologies of Modern Language Teaching, and four courses taken outside the department.
-Also required is a reading knowledge of Latin and a second language, which may be Portuguese or another language-literature.
+The department requires two years of course work, a grade of Honors in at least two of these courses each year, and a minimum grade average of High Pass.
+Course work consists of fourteen elective seminars (up to four outside the department); four of the fourteen seminars as auditor (no exam or paper required), inside or outside the department; and a required course, SPAN 790, Methodologies of Modern Language Teaching.
+Prior to the third year, students are also expected to become proficient in two languages other than English and their primary study language (either Spanish or Portuguese); these languages could be other Romance languages, Latin, or other language families pertinent to the research interests of each student.
 In the third year, the student is expected to pass the qualifying examination (written and oral components) and submit and receive approval of the dissertation prospectus.
 Upon completion of all predissertation requirements, including the dissertation prospectus, students are admitted to candidacy for the Ph.D.

 Participation in the department’s teaching and pedagogy program is a degree requirement.
-It consists of taking the required course SPAN 790 in the second year and teaching four courses during the third and fourth years of study.
-At least three of these must be courses in the beginning language sequence; viewed as an integral part of the course of study for the doctorate, this program includes supervision by the director of the language program and course directors.
-The fourth course may be a literature or culture course taught through a teaching fellowship.
+It consists of taking the required seminar in language pedagogy, SPAN 790, in the second year and teaching four courses during the third and fourth years of study.
+Students will have the opportunity to teach beginning (L1–L2), advanced (L3–L4), and L5-level courses with supervision by the director of the language program, course directors, and department faculty members.

 Combined Ph.D.
 Programs